kravnos/smart-battery/README.md

   - Schedule tasks to run the PowerShell script at startup and during sleep events.
   - Register the script in the Group Policy for shutdown events.

-### Step 4: Run the Script
+## Usage 📖

-Once the scheduled tasks are set up, the script will run automatically according to the configured intervals.
+After successful install, the script will run automatically according to the configured intervals.
 It will control the smart device based on the battery levels as specified in config.ini.

-## Usage

-- **Task Scheduler**: The script is configured to run periodically and during system shutdown or sleep.

-## Logging
+## Logging 📄

-The script logs its activity to the console with timestamps, helping you track its actions and any potential errors.
+The script logs its activity under a logs folder with timestamps, helping you track its actions and any potential errors.

-## Uninstallation
+## Uninstallation 🗑️

 To remove the script and its tasks:

 1. Open Task Scheduler and delete the `BATTERY` and `BATTERY-SLEEP` tasks.
 2. Remove any registry entries created by the `install.bat` script related to group policies.

-## Troubleshooting
+## Troubleshooting 🛠️

 - Ensure that your Wi-Fi name is correctly specified in `config.ini`.
 - Make sure that the smart device name matches the one used in your Tuya app.